Work experience in UKHLS

 On behalf of the data user support team.

-Updated by Sabine Hübgen about 4 years ago
+Updated by Sabine Hübgen over 6 years ago

 many thanks for your quick and detailed answer!
 This is already very helpful.

 What you describe above refers to work experience since the last interview - right?
 This mainly covers the years of 2009-2015.